Peak Cryotherapy and Massage

 What should I expect?

 Every session is beneficial, and you'll feel a sense of wellness after your first, due to the release of endorphins.
-Most of our clients report a difference in their pain level after even one treatment.
-However, the effects are cumulative, and a significant difference should be noted after only three to five treatments.
+Most of our clients report a difference in their pain level after even one visit.
+However, the effects are cumulative, and a significant difference should be noted after only three to five sessions.
 Depending on your level of pain and inflammation, we may recommend five to ten sessions within the first few weeks.
 You can reduce the frequency thereafter, listening to your body for the cadence that is right for you.